azure-ad-b2c/samples/policies/progressive-profile/readme.md

 User will not be prompted for 'Loyalty number' during registration.
 But will be progressively prompted for it during sign-in.

 ## Prerequisites

-- You can automate the pre requisites by visiting this [site](https://aka.ms/iefsetup) if you already have an Azure AD B2C tenant.
+- You can automate the pre requisites by visiting the [setup tool](https://aka.ms/iefsetup) if you already have an Azure AD B2C tenant.
 Some policies can be deployed directly through this app via the **Experimental** menu.

-- You will require to create an Azure AD B2C directory, see the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).
+- You will require to [create an Azure AD B2C directory](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant).

-- To use the sample policies in this repo, follow the instructions here to setup your AAD B2C environment for Custom Policies [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom).
+- To use the sample policies in this repo, follow the instructions here to [setup your AAD B2C environment for Custom Policies](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-get-started-custom).

-- For any custom policy sample which makes use of Extension attributes, follow the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#create-a-new-application-to-store-the-extension-properties) and [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#modify-your-custom-policy-to-add-the-applicationobjectid).
+- For any custom policy sample which makes use of Extension attributes, follow the guidance on [storing the extension properties](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#create-a-new-application-to-store-the-extension-properties) and [adding the application objectID](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#modify-your-custom-policy-to-add-the-applicationobjectid).
 The `AAD-Common` Technical profile will always need to be modified to use your `ApplicationId` and `ObjectId`.

 ## How it works